1951

 Count Basie and His Orchestra

-Probably: Lamar Wright, Al Porcino, Clark Terry, Robert Mitchell (tp); Booty Wood, Leon Comegys, Matthew Gee (tb); Marshall Royal, Ruben Philips (as); Wardell Gray, Lucky Thompson (ts); Charlie Fowlkes (bars); Count Basie (p), Freddie Green (g); Jimmy Lewis (b), Gus Johnson (dr).
+Probably: Lamar Wright, Al Porcino, Clark Terry, Robert Mitchell (tp); Booty Wood, Leon Comegys, Matthew Gee (tb); Marshall Royal, Reuben Philips (as); Wardell Gray, Lucky Thompson (ts); Charlie Fowlkes (bars); Count Basie (p), Freddie Green (g); Jimmy Lewis (b), Gus Johnson (dr).

 Arcadia Ballroom, Providence, RI.

-Ad in Providence Journal, April 7 1951, 20.
+Ad in Providence Journal, April 7, 1951, 20.

 April 12?